Article written by

 People who smoke marijuana may have an increased risk of lung disease, but those who consume cannabis through other methods don’t have this risk.
 Alcohol, however, has been associated with many chronic illnesses, and there is only one way to consume it: by drinking.

 The two also work on different receptor systems.
 Cannabis works on the endocannabinoid system (ECS) (and can affect serotonin, dopamine, and many other receptor systems), whereas alcohol targets GABA receptors, the primary inhibitory neurotransmitter in the brain.
 Alcohol suppresses central nervous system (CNS) activity, meaning overdose is possible.

 Pros and Cons of Substituting Weed for Alcohol

-First, we need to distinguish between people seeking to reduce alcohol intake and those suffering from alcoholism, a state of psychological and/or physical dependency.
+First, we must distinguish between people seeking to reduce alcohol intake and those suffering from alcoholism, a state of psychological and/or physical dependency.
 Proper treatment is crucial for those suffering from alcohol addiction and not just trying to reduce their drinking.

 Alcohol withdrawal can be deadly if not done under medical supervision.